Running & Coaching Bio

 The international years

-These days although I may not be running as fast I am still training regularly and recently finished the 2019 London Marathon in 3.19.09.
-I’m training hard again and hoping to beat that time in 2020.
+These days although I may not be running as fast I am still training regularly.
+In 2019 I finished the London Marathon in 3.19.09.
+I’m training hard again and hoping to beat that time in the next race.

 Getting into coaching